mrloulass/Todo-List/README.md

 # Todo-List

-Building a basic todo list using React, React Hooks, TypeScript, and Material UI
+Building a basic todo list using React, React Hooks, TypeScript, and Styled-Components

 ## 🚀 Getting Started